About | Guidelines | Random Tables | Character Sheet

 Challenge ResultSpell Effect

-Critical SuccessSpell is cast with intended effect, but more powerful
+Overwhelming SuccessSpell is cast with intended effect, and more powerful

 SuccessSpell is cast with intended effect

-FailureSpell is cast with a related, minor, and unintended effect
+FailureSpell is cast with a related, minor, but unintended effect

 The same spell might produce different results each time it is cast.